 (3) Where a suspension has been imposed with immediate effect pursuant to subsection (2a) and the matter has been referred to the State Administrative Tribunal under section 36A then, unless the Tribunal otherwise orders, which order may be upon terms including terms as to undertakings by the CEO as to damages, such suspension shall lapse or be rescinded at the expiration of 21 days from the commencement of such referral.

-[Section 36 amended by No. 55 of 2004 s.
+[Section 36 amended: No. 55 of 2004 s.
 528; No. 28 of 2006 s.
 270(1).]

 36A.
 Referring to SAT a matter leading to section 36(2a) notice